Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 ### Azure disk limitations

-Using multiple 7500 IOPS disks in Azure may not improve performance due to increased latency.
+Using multiple 7500 IOPS disks in striped mode in Azure may not improve performance due to increased latency.
 Instead consider [scaling out ServiceControl to multiple instances](#suggestions-to-improve-performance-scale-out).

 ### Scale Out